zirui-ray-liu/zirui-ray-liu.github.io/_pages/about.md

 ### About me

-I’m Zirui "Ray" Liu, an incoming assistant professor from the Department of [Computer Science at UMN](https://cse.umn.edu/cs).
+I’m Zirui "Ray" Liu, an assistant professor from the Department of [Computer Science at UMN](https://cse.umn.edu/cs).
 Previously I graduated from [Computer Science at Rice University](https://cs.rice.edu/), co-advised by Dr. [Xia "Ben" Hu](https://cs.rice.edu/~xh37/index.html) and Prof. [Vladimir Braverman](https://cs.rice.edu/~vb21/).

 My research is broadly focused on **Efficient ML/MLSys, LLM, GraphML**.
 Recently I am mostly interested in **Large Language Models** and their applications.
 Below are some topics I am working on or exploring: